 The mission of the Venice Museum & Archives (VMA) is to collect, preserve, and interpret historical and prehistorical material relating to the city of Venice and its neighboring communities.

 VMA has a collection of 30,000+ photographs, archives, objects, and publications pertaining to area history and is housed in the historic 1927 Triangle Inn building.
-The museum engages the public in local history through changing and permanent exhibits, tours of the Triangle Inn, special events, newsletters, social media, as well as onsite and offsite educational outreach programs to youth and adults.
+The museum engages the public in local history through changing and permanent exhibits, tours of the Triangle Inn, walking tours of downtown historic and architectural sites, special events, newsletters, social media, as well as onsite and offsite educational outreach programs to youth and adults.
 Additional services offered also include assisting the public with research requests and assisting with image request orders.
 The museum’s gift shop offers books, DVDs and other merchandise pertaining to local history available for purchase.

 SPECIAL EXHIBIT